 - 1. GOVT1000: Introduction to Political Institutions and Analysis - 2.
 GOVT1001: Introduction to Political Philosophy - 3.
 GOVT1012: Introduction to Public Policy and Management - 4.
 GOVT1013: Introduction to Leadership - FOUN1013: Critical Reading and Writing in the Social Sciences or FOUN1019: Critical Reading and Writing in the Disciplines (Yearlong) - 6.
-FOUN1101: Caribbean Civilization - 7.
-FOUN1201: Science, Medicine and Technology in Society - 8.
-ECON1000: Principles of Economics I - SOCI1005: Introductory Statistics for the Behavioural Sciences or ECON1005: Introduction to Statistics - 10.
+FOUN1101: Caribbean Civilization or FOUN1201: Science, Medicine and Technology in Society - 7.
+Foreign Language Course (See page 21 for options) - 8.
+ECON1000: Principles of Economics I - 9.
+SOCI1005: Introductory Statistics for the Behavioural SciencesorECON1005: Introduction to Statistics - 10.
 SOCI1001: Introduction to Social Research

 - 11. GOVT2260: Political Leadership - 12.
 GOVT2044: Research Methods in Governance I - 13.
 GOVT2054: Research Methods in Governance II - 14.
 GOVT2267: Political Sociology of the Caribbean - 15.
 GOVT2070: Political Management and Strategy - 16.
 PSYC2017: Political Psychology - 17.
-GOVT3180: Leadership Internship\ - 18.
+GOVT3180: Leadership Internship - 18.
 GOVT3039: Ethics in Government - 19.
 GOVT3202: Political Marketing and Communication - 20.
 GOVT3179: Political Leadership in the Caribbean - 21-30.
 Plus 10 Levels II/III Free Electives

-\GOVT3180: Leadership Internship- theinternship is for one month, during the summer period immediately following the end of Level II.
+I. GOVT3180: Leadership Internship - theinternship is for one month, during the summer period immediately following the end of Level II.
 The student is placed in a public or private organization where they are supervised.
 The supervisor completes an evaluation form about the student at the end of the internship.
 The student also submits a report on their internship experience to the internship coordinator.